Your Guide To Rhodes Island, Greece

 Atma Beach Rooms & Suites is a sustainable beachfront hotel in Faliraki, a 2-minute walk from the featuring accommodation with a restaurant, free private parking, a bar, and a picturesque garden.
 In the hotel, there are also family rooms available.

-There are continental and buffet breakfast options available each morning and coffee and tea makers in each room.
+Continental and buffet breakfast options are available each morning, and coffee and tea makers are in each room.
 The hotel is about 11 km from the airport.
-Read more here:

 Luxury Places To Stay In Rhodes